hrmorley34/XRead/README.md

-XRead Python Text Editor
+# XRead Python Text Editor

-Uses Python 3.2 & Tk/Tcl
+## V1.1
+## By poikNplop

+A Python 3 and Tkinter Text Editor.